jansdhillon/landscape-demo/README.md

 # Landscape Demo

 Spin up a Landscape and Livepatch demo with containers and virtual machines with outstanding ESM security patching tasks.
+The demo will run on landscape.example.com, and your system's /etc/hosts file will get modified so that you can access the demo at that address.
+If you have your own domain, you have the option of configuring a valid SSL certificate for it.
+Postfix configurations can also be made.

 ## Step 1.
 Install and configure prerequisites